 Do you come across words whose meanings are completely foreign to you?
 Does the idea of complex words in complicated statements keep you awake at night?
 Do you find yourself at a loss for words at the worst timing possible?
 Are you looking to improve your vocabulary?

-Whether you are looking to build, strengthen or broaden your vocabulary, especially when preparing for CAT’s Verbal Ability and Reading Comprehension section, here are some guaranteed ways to do so:
+Whether you are looking to build, strengthen or broaden your vocabulary, especially when preparing for CAT’s Verbal Ability and Reading Comprehension section, here are some guaranteed ways to do so.

 - READ MORE

-Novels, magazines, newspapers, informative blogs, literary works — the more you are exposed to, the better you will be able to understand the usage of words in different contexts.
-By attempting to derive meaning of a word from the context as well as looking up its definition in a dictionary, your communication (spoken and written) advances to a higher (and smarter) level.
+Novels, magazines, newspapers, informative blogs, and literary works — the more you are exposed to, the better you will be able to understand the usage of words in different contexts.
+By attempting to derive the meaning of a word from the context as well as looking up its definition in a dictionary, your communication (spoken and written) advances to a higher (and smarter) level.

 - KEEP A DICTIONARY HANDY

 This piece of advice traces back to our elementary school teachers, and it is pure gold.
 After you have identified an unfamiliar word while reading, jot it down and check the meaning of the word.
 Not only does this help you remember the word, but it introduces you to a bunch of new words, which, with regular use, will help you in the long run.